GunjanS-Analyst/HR-Analytics-PowerBI-Project/README.md

 - Delivered insights on job roles, tool usage, salary distribution, and industry trends
 - Demonstrated strong command of Power BI's data handling and visualization capabilities

----

-Let me know if you'd like help adding a link to the live dashboard or embedding visuals!